If you’re planning a Girona cycling holiday (or thinking about planning one!), this article is essential reading.

 I like Mare de déu del Mont, but one of my absolute favourite climbs is not well-known at all.
 It’s called El Far and it’s on a 145km loop from us, so a big day out but totally worth it.

 The El Far climb is 18 kilometres long and the summit is at the top of a 200 metre high cliff.
-When you get up there the total altitude is 1,100m and you've got a panoramic view of the whole area.
+When you get up there the total altitude is 1,100m and you’ve got a panoramic view of the whole area.
 There’s a cafe too.
 It really is awesome!
-The El Far route is here (145km with 2,000+ metres of climbing) and you can see some great photos of the cliff panorama on google here.
+You can see some great photos of the cliff panorama on google here.

 5. Ride 360° cycling routes from Girona